The 10 Best Ways to Learn Spanish (Be Fluent Faster!)

 If you're struggling with Spanish, it's not because you “don't have the language gene“.
 You probably just don't have the right study method.

-1. My Favourite: Study Spanish by Speaking From Day One
+1. My Favourite Way to Learn Spanish: Speaking From Day One

 In my first six months in Spain, I hardly learned anything in the language.
 It wasn't for lack of trying.
 I'd put the effort in (or so I thought) but I just wasn’t able to make it work.